ibm-cloud-docs/databases-for-enterprisedb/howto-read-replica.md

   -H 'Authorization: Bearer <>'
 ```

-## Promoting a Read-only Replica
+## Promoting a Read-only Replica in the UI
 {: #read-only-replicas-promoting}
+{: ui}

 A read-only replica is able to be promoted to an independent cluster that can accept write operations as well as read operations.
 If something happens to the leader deployment, the read-only replica can be promoted to a stand-alone cluster and start accepting writes from your application.

-To promote a read-only replica from the UI, click the **Promote Read-Only Replica** button.
+To promote a read-only replica from the UI, click **Promote Read-Only Replica**.

+Upon promotion, the read-only replica terminates its connection to the leader and becomes a stand-alone {{site.data.keyword.databases-for-enterprisedb}} deployment.
+The deployment can start accepting and running read and write operations, backups are enabled, and it is issued its own admin user.
+A new data member is added so the deployment becomes a cluster with two data members.
+This increases the cost as it is billed at the same per member consumption rate, but the deployment has two members instead of one.

+When you promote a read-only replica, you can skip the initial backup that would normally be taken upon promotion.
+Skipping the initial backup means that your replica becomes available more quickly, but no immediate backup is available.
+You can start an on-demand backup once the promotion process is complete.

+Once a read-only replica is promoted to an independent deployment, it is not possible to revert it back to a read-only replica or have it rejoin a leader.

+## Promoting a Read-only Replica in the CLI
+{: #read-only-replicas-promoting-cli}
+{: cli}

 Upon promotion, the read-only replica terminates its connection to the leader and becomes a stand-alone {{site.data.keyword.databases-for-enterprisedb}} deployment.
 The deployment can start accepting and running read and write operations, backups are enabled, and it is issued its own admin user.
 A new data member is added so the deployment becomes a cluster with two data members.
 This increases the cost as it is billed at the same per member consumption rate, but the deployment has two members instead of one.